tomtuamnuq/Speak2SeeCDK/README.md

   - Orchestrates Amazon Transcribe calls and waits until transcription is complete.
   - On success, proceeds to further processing steps; on failure, updates status in DynamoDB to `TRANSCRIPTION_FAILED`.
+  - Implements polling with Express state machine for cost-efficient execution.

-- **comprehend Lambda (lib/workflow/comprehend.ts)**:
+- **image-prompt Lambda (lib/workflow/image-prompt.ts)**:

-  - Processes the transcription text, calls Comprehend to extract key phrases.
+  - Processes the transcription text using Amazon Bedrock's Titan Text Express model.
+  - Generates an optimized image prompt that captures key visual elements and mood.
-  - Limits key phrases, handles failures by falling back to truncated transcription.
+  - Handles failures by falling back to truncated transcription text.

 - **Text2Image Construct (lib/workflow/bedrock.ts)**: